jbdamask/wkid-smaaht/README.md

     aws ecr describe-repositories --repository-names chat-aws-slack --query 'repositories[0].repositoryUri' --output text
     ```

 - Write your OpenAI API key and Slack bot and app tokens to AWS Secrets Manager.
+Use the same values you put into your .env (that file is only used for local testing)
     ```
     ./scripts/create_secrets.sh
     ```